temporalio/temporal-learning/docs/tutorials/python/data-pipelines/index.md

 Now that you've developed a Worker, run the Workflow.

-## Create your Workflow to execute the data pipeline
+## Run the Workflow to execute the data pipeline

 The `run_workflow.py` file serves as a program that facilitates the execution of the Workflow associated with our data pipeline.
 While you can run the Client through the CLI, this example process and initiates the data processing logic programmatically.